getdnsapi/getdns/README.md

     # libtoolize -ci (use glibtoolize for OS X, libtool is installed as glibtool to avoid name conflict on OS X)
     # autoreconf -fi

+If you want to make use of the configuration files that utilise a JSON-like format, you must do

+    # git submodule update --init

+before building.

+If you want to use the getdns_query command line wrapper script for testing or to enable getdns as a daemon then you must build it using

+    # make getdns_query

 ## Minimal dependencies